(ADVOCACY AND LEGAL SKILLS - 2085)

 DOMESTIC RELATIONS IN BANKRUPTCY

 (BANKRUPTCY LAW - 2030)

 This course will examine issues such as the enforceability and dischargeability of antenuptial, divorce, and separation agreements; maintenance and support obligations; and other pre-bankruptcy consensual arrangements including the rights and obligations of spouses of persons in bankruptcy.
-Pre-requisite for J.D. students: CREDITORS' RIGHTS or FAMILY LAW.
+Pre-requisite for J.D. students: CREDITORS' RIGHTS or FAMILY LAW or CONSUMER BANKRUPTCY.

 DOMESTIC VIOLENCE LITIGATION CLINIC